lyandeveloper/lyandeveloper/README.md

 <h1 align="center">Hi 👋, I'm Elian Campos</h1>
 <h3 align="center">A nerd who loves all technology stuffs.
 Passionate to make mobile apps, websites and huge systems.
-Always exploring new things and trying to make creative projects to help people and the world and love help people with things that I learned. </br> “Sometimes when you innovate, you make mistakes.
+Always exploring new things and trying to make creative projects to help people and the world and love help people with things that I learned.</br>“Sometimes when you innovate, you make mistakes.
 It is best to admit them quickly, and get on with improving your other innovations.”
 Steve Jobs</h3>

+- 📫 How to reach me **tutors3d@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">